codolab/candy/packages/moon-native/README.md

 [Read more →](/docs/moon-native/theme.md)

-# What's missing
+# What's missing?

 ## Variants

-Basically, candy-moon-native currently doesn't support variants.
+Basically, candy-moon-native doesn't support variants.
 But, I have a few ideas about them:

 For example about platform variants: `web:`, `ios:`, `android:`